michal-franc/michal-franc.github.io/_posts/tech/2017-04-17-code-review-one.md

 #### Merge two queries into one

 To optimize query a bit we can merge two queries back again.
-That would save some us some processing power and use the power of SQL to generate one big query.
-Which gives benefits like optimized query path etc.
+That would save some processing power and enable usage of the SQL 'powers' - optimized execution paths.

 [0]: nrozmus.pl